Zach Plesac: Draft and minor leagues

+Cleveland Indians / Guardians

 The Indians selected Plesac's contract from the Clippers on May 28, 2019.
 He made his MLB debut that day at Fenway Park against the Boston Red Sox, allowing one run on four hits in 5 1/3 innings and receiving a no decision.

-In the middle of a heated wildcard playoff race, Plesac pitched a 4 hit shutout against the Los Angeles Angels.
+On September 10, Plesac pitched a four-hit shutout against the Los Angeles Angels.
 It was both Plesac's first complete game and first shutout of his career.
-For the season, Plesac ended with a 8–6 record in 21 starts.
+For the season, Plesac ended with an 8–6 record in 21 starts.
 He struck out 88 in 115 2/3 innings.

-In his first start of the 2020 season, Plesac had one of the best outings of his career against the White Sox, going eight innings, striking out 11, and allowing no earned runs.
-On August 9, Plesac was sent home by the Indians via car service after violating team and Major League Baseball COVID-19 protocols after going out with friends in Chicago following a game against the White Sox.
+In his first start of the 2020 season, Plesac had one of the best outings of his career against the Chicago White Sox, going eight innings, striking out 11, and allowing no earned runs.
+On August 9, Plesac was sent home by the Indians after violating team and Major League Baseball COVID-19 protocols after going out with friends in Chicago following a game against the White Sox.
 Plesac later issued a statement apologizing.

+On September 18, 2020, against the Detroit Tigers, Plesac threw the 97th immaculate inning in MLB history.
+Plesac would strikeout Jorge Bonifacio, Niko Goodrum, and Austin Romine with just 9 pitches thrown in the 2nd inning.
+He would become just the third Cleveland Indians pitcher to throw an immaculate inning, and the first since Carlos Carrasco on July 7, 2017, who also accomplished the feat against the Detroit Tigers.